karthikv1392/cs6401_se_2023/course_policy.md

 This course requires student to submit assignments, participate in in-class activities, give mid and final exams, work with groups on projects and so on.
 Any forms of cheating or plagiarism will result in a score of "0" for projects, assignments or exams.
 Egregious cases will result in a grade of "F" for the course.

+## Use of AI tools

+Students are free to use different AI tools like ChatGPT, Co-pilot, etc. for the course assignments/projects.
+However, please do mention what tools and how they have been used in the submission report.
+Remember the different demos given in the class on how sometimes these tools can mislead or provide wrong solutions.
+Its important to know the concept before using the tools.
+Tools are at the end-of-the day enablers.
+Today it will be ChatGPT tomorrow it will be something else but the concepts needs to be clear to leverage the different tools.
+Bottomline, feel free to use different tools but use them wisely!

 ## Extra Days and Soft Deadlines

   1. Each student will have 5 extra days (in total) which they can use at their discretion throughout the course.
 Extra days will allow the student to submit assignments post the deadline without incurring any penalty.